 In 1915, the famous red mill was almost destroyed by fire.
 In 1997, the Moulin Rouge was near bankruptcy.
 The Clerico family raised €8 million and relaunched the Belle Époque cabaret with a new show called Féerie.
 When the show opened in 1999, the crowds returned in record numbers.
 The lavish extravaganza features pirates, Arabian princesses, circus performers, Asian queens, and 1,000 flamboyant costumes in each show.

 Days after the Liberation of Paris in 1944, Edith Piaf performed at the Moulin Rouge.
 She introduced a new talent, Yves Montand, who performed with her.
 Over the years celebrities and VIPS like Liza Minelli, Tom Jones, and Frank Sinatra have gathered here.
-The biggest celebrity of them all, QE II (that's Queen Elizabeth II to you), has attended the show.
+The biggest celebrity of them all, QE2 (that's Queen Elizabeth II to you), has attended the show.
 In November 1981, the Moulin Rouge closed for one evening to present a private viewing to Her Majesty.

 There have been at least a dozen films made about Moulin Rouge.
 The first, a silent film, was made in 1898.
-The most famous, the 2001 Moulin Rouge! starring Ewan McGregor and Nicole Kidman, has inspired a a new Broadway version, which premiered in 2018.
+The most famous, the 2001 Moulin Rouge! starring Ewan McGregor and Nicole Kidman, has inspired a Broadway version, which premiered in 2018.

 Since 1929, the famous feathers that adorn the dancer's costumes have been made at Maison Février, a family business based in Montmartre.
 The walls of the workshop are covered with ostrich and pheasant feathers.
 Untreated feathers from around the world are brushed, washed, boiled and dyed.
-Before being sent to Moulin Rouge, the treated feathers are tested to ensure they are light and heat resistant.
+Before being sent to Moulin Rouge, the treated feathers are tested to ensure they are light- and heat-resistant.

 The dancer's shoes are also made by hand.
-Since 1945, Maison Clairvoy has been hand making the shoes and boots for the Moulin Rouge performers.
+Since 1945, Maison Clairvoy has been hand-making the shoes and boots for the Moulin Rouge performers.
 In 2006, the shoemaker was purchased by the Clerico family.
 But the change of ownership hasn't changed the craft.
 They still operate from the workshop where it all started, at 17 Rue Fontaine, just minutes away from the cabaret.
 On the walls of the shoemaking atelier are signed photos of past performers as well as a preserved cancan costume permanently on display.
 A well-worn piece of red carpet is where dancers test the shoes.

 Nicolas Maistriaux, the head cobbler, oversees the complicated process necessary to make one pair of shoes.
 Five cobblers must follow about 250 steps in the production of each shoe.
 A pair of shoes takes between twenty and sixty hours of work to complete.

 We've also written about our favourite ways to visit Moulin Rouge.
-(Hint — our top pick return transportation from your Paris address.)
+(Hint — our top pick includes return transportation from your Paris address.)

 • The 6 Best Evenings In Paris…